ARISTA ALANIS

 -Arista Alanis

-From the Art Editor
+From The Art Editor

 Arista’s paintings are like fireworks, 100-year rare wildflower boom colorfields, and deconstructed rainbows, or rainbows forming and unforming themselves.
 Their color hits you first; highly saturated, bright, pure hues which alternate between thick impasto and smooth stencil.
 But the color isn’t a one-off trick; the woven complexity of the landscapes and gestural spaces create a spatial reasoning that can transport or recalibrate, the longer one sits with them.
 The constantly reiterated and echoed dramas and shapes of her visual language are like that of poetry and story, whose repetition of theme or rhyme can comfort (or challenge), yet it is possible to return to them, over and over again as we do, to find ways to see things anew, or appreciate novel nuance.